Workshop

 These are six files associated with one experiment.

-A “flowSet” is a list of flowFrames which are related.
-They are related in that they have the same column names, came off the same machine, and are part of the same experiment.
-Such data needs to be treated int he same way which is why it is useful to have a structure like a flowSet.
+A “flowSet” is a list of related flowFrames.
+They are related in that they have the same column names, came from the same machine, and are part of the same experiment.
+Such data needs to be treated in the same way which is why it is useful to have a structure like a flowSet.

 🎬 Make a variable to hold the file names: